valenjet/upskill-in-testing-with-csharp/manuscript/ch03/chapter03.md

 - Use a `TestsContext` class to organize tests
 - Utilize `TestHelper` classes for reusable test code
 - Implement data-driven tests to cover more scenarios
-- Employ boundary-value analysis for edge cases
-- Use stubs for isolation in tests
-- Limit to one mock per test when verifying interactions

 Let's get to it and make our test code as robust as our Production code.

-## Focus on Writing Maintainable Test Code
+## Maintainable Test Code

 Let's discuss an often-overlooked aspect of software development: ensuring our test code is not only functional but also readable and maintainable.
 It’s a common scenario: after investing significant effort into writing tests, they become neglected because they’re overly complex or prone to frequent failures.
 This can be incredibly frustrating and may lead to questioning the value of the effort.

 ### Test Code Maintainability

+> Focus on Writing Maintainable Test Code

 One of the primary reasons test code falls by the wayside is its difficulty to maintain.
 We've all encountered test code that feels hastily assembled and is challenging to decipher or repair.
 However, test code, like any other code, requires careful attention to remain effective.
 Testing a single method may necessitate multiple test cases, and if each case is burdensome to maintain, the process becomes tedious.